gouv-nc-data/guide-datagouvnc/content/en/_index.md

 ## Ready to Get Started?

-Feel free to explore the different sections of this guide to discover everything you can do with **data.gouv.fr**.
+Feel free to explore the different sections of this guide to discover everything you can do with **data.gouv.nc**.

 ---